 In this section, HCI level parameters are given as a reference.
-On systems not incorporating HCI, equivalent values for LMP level eSCO connection parameters T{eSCO}, W{eSCO} and packet length that correspond to those HCI parameters shall be used.
+On systems not incorporating HCI, equivalent values for LMP level eSCO connection parameters T{eSCO} , W{eSCO} and packet length that correspond to those HCI parameters shall be used.
 The following requirements apply to the support and use of eSCO logical transports and are based on parameter sets S1-S4 and T1-T2:

-The Initiator's request for an eSCO transport may involve any configuration parameters matching the bidirectional throughput requirements of the voice codec (see Section 5.5).
-If an HCI is supported on this device, the request for setting up a synchronous connection may include single or multiple packet types masked within the same request.

-- The Responder may choose to accept or reject the request from the Initiator.
+- The Initiator's request for an eSCO transport may involve any configuration parameters matching the bidirectional throughput requirements of the voice codec (see Section 5.5).
+If an HCI is supported on this device, the request for setting up a synchronous connection may include single or multiple packet types masked within the same request. - The Responder may choose to accept or reject the request from the Initiator.
 It may reject the request for an eSCO transport, or may accept it with parameters that do not match the requested parameters.
 In this case, the Initiator may retry the Synchronous Connection setup with different configuration parameters. - It is recommended to use the S4 or T2 settings when BR/EDR Secure Connections is in use, when using complicated topologies, or when a device wants to improve coexistence with other wireless technologies.
 Note that devices qualified to earlier versions of this profile may refuse the S4 setting, in which case the use of S3 is recommended. - If the request for S4, S3 or T2 has failed and the Initiator needs to employ a time-division based solution to MWS Coexistence, the Initiator should make its best efforts to reconfigure its MWS radio so that it no longer needs to employ a time-division based solution to MWS Coexistence.
 For example, an AG might have the opportunity to change the cellular frequency band it is using in order to allow the MWS Coexistence features to be turned off for the duration of the synchronous connection. - A device shall accept to use the S4 or T2 settings when requested by the remote device.
-Note that devices qualified to earlier versions of this profile may refuse the S4 setting, in which case the use of S3 is recommended. - If the initial, or any subsequent, request for an eSCO logical transport fails, the Initiator shall not abandon the setup of an eSCO transport without having requested eSCO using the "safe settings" S1.
-If wide band speech is supported, the Initiator shall not abandon the setup of an eSCO transport without having requested eSCO using the "safe settings" T1. - Only for HCI-based devices: if the Responder does not reject the request for an eSCO transport, the response shall always include the parameters corresponding to the "safe settings" S1 when accepting a request.
-If wide band speech is requested, the Responder shall at least include eSCO connection parameters that would support the T1 settings.
-If the Initiator fails to establish an eSCO transport with the S1 settings, the Initiator shall request the setup of a SCO transport, if not currently prohibited due to the use of a BR/EDR secure connection. - If wide band speech is supported, and the Initiator fails to establish an eSCO transport with the T1 settings, the Initiator shall attempt to setup a Codec connection using the narrow band CVSD codec over eSCO (or SCO transport if not currently prohibited due to the use of a BR/EDR secure connection).
+Note that devices qualified to earlier versions of this profile may refuse the S4 setting, in which case the use of S3 is recommended. - If the initial, or any subsequent, request for an eSCO logical transport fails, the Initiator shall not abandon the setup of an eSCO transport without having requested eSCO using the "safe settings" specified in the following table:

+CVSD coding mSBC coding If BR/EDR Secure Connections is not in use on the connection S1 T1 If BR/EDR Secure Connections is in use on the connection S4 T2 the Initiator shall request the setup of a SCO transport, if not currently prohibited due to the use of a BR/EDR secure connection.